Intro

 The partial repo will act as a normal git repository but only contain the files found in the subdirectory and only commits affecting those files.
 The partial repo supports both fetch as well as push operation.

-This helps not just to improve performace on the client due to having fewer files in the tree, it also enables collaboration on parts of the monorepo with other parties utilizing git's normal distributed development features.
+This helps not just to improve performance on the client due to having fewer files in the tree, it also enables collaboration on parts of the monorepo with other parties utilizing git’s normal distributed development features.
 For example, this makes it easy to mirror just selected parts of your repo to public github repositories or specific customers.

 Project composition / Workspaces